msobanjo/courseware/topics/jenkins/modules/basic-python-flask-freestyle-project-deployment-with-systemd/README.md

 sudo systemctl stop flask-app
 ```
 ### Installing and Configuring the Application Files
-Here we can recreate the application folder to make sure we have a fresh start.
+Here, we can recreate the application folder to make sure we have a fresh start.
-Once the folder has been recreated the application can be copied in.
+Once the folder has been recreated, the application can be copied in.
 We then need to make sure that `pythonadm` owns the folder, because that's the user that is going to be running the application.
 Then we need to setup the python virtual environment and install the dependencies.
-This gets run as the `pythonadm` user to make sure that the files remain owned by the `pythonadm` user.
+This is ran as the `pythonadm` user, to make sure that the files remain owned by the `pythonadm` user.
-Once all that is done the service can then be started again using `sudo systemctl start flask-app`.
+Once all that is done, the service can then be started again using `sudo systemctl start flask-app`.
 ```bash
 # install the application files
 install_dir=/opt/flask-app